Craig M. Berge Design Day Awards

 This award recognizes excellence in overall system design in a project that has an aerospace emphasis.
 Verbal presentations should be well structured to describe effectively the overall system and the specifics of how the team implemented its design project.
 A key feature of the presentation must be representative data that demonstrate how the system was thoroughly tested.
 Answers to questions should be direct and demonstrate a high level of team competency about the details of the electronic system for the project.
 The presentation should demonstrate how all members have contributed to the project to exhibit core values of teamwork and professionalism.

-Honeywell Award For Excellence In Aerospace Mechanical System Design ($1,000)
+Honeywell Award for Excellence in Aerospace Mechanical System Design ($1,000)

 This award recognizes excellence in overall mechanical system design in a project that has an aerospace emphasis.
 Verbal and written presentations should be well structured to describe effectively the overall system and the specifics of how the team implemented its design project.
 A key feature of the presentation must be representative data that demonstrate how requirements were analyzed, documented, designed against and tested.
 Answers to questions during the presentation should be direct and demonstrate a high level of team competency about the details of the mechanical system for the project.
 The presentation should demonstrate how all members have contributed to the project to exhibit core values of teamwork and professionalism.

-Steve Larimore Award for Perseverance and Recovery ($1,000)
+Steve Larimore Award for Perseverance & Recovery ($1,000)

 Issues and roadblocks always occur during the engineering design process.
 Although they cause panic and distress, they also represent great opportunities to learn and often lead to designs that would otherwise be impossible to conceive.
 This award recognizes a team’s ability to learn and to overcome issues or roadblocks encountered during the design process.
 The award is judged based on the ingenuity of solutions to problems caused by issues or roadblocks and the features in the final design that contribute to recovery from them.

-II-VI Aerospace & Defense Fish Out of Water Award ($750)
+Coherent Fish Out of Water Award ($750)

 The Fish Out of Water award congratulates students for successfully accomplishing a task that was not in their realm of expertise.
 The projects for senior design require skills from many disciplines, and students must sometimes learn a new subject or skill in an area outside of their major to help the team succeed.
 A student who not only learns this new subject or skill, but also uses it to effectively help the team thrive, shows dedication and initiative, traits that will continue to help in an engineering career.